ga4gh/CGT/cgtd/README.md

 # Quickstart

-    make stop build clean ipfs run
+    make

 # Build, Debug and Test Locally

-Note: All of the following use docker containers so that the only required dependency is make and docker.
+All of the following use docker containers so that the only required dependencies are make, docker (and docker-compose).

-Start and initialize an ipfs database

-    make stop ipfs

 Build a local cgtd docker container:

-    make build
+    docker-compose build

-Start a cgtd container linked to the database container:

-    make debug
+    docker-compose run

 Web interface: [http://localhost:5000/api]